Special Programs of Study

 Study Abroad Eligibility

-- Bryant students with a minimum cumulative GPA of 3.0 are eligible to apply for Bryant University approved regular semester Study Abroad programs.
+- Bryant students with a minimum cumulative GPA of 3.0 are eligible to apply for Bryant University approved regular term Study Abroad programs.
 The GPA for short-term programs in the summer and winter terms may vary.
-Customized International Business programs may have different GPA requirements as well.
-Contact the Study Abroad Office to determine the GPA for the customized IB programs.

 - Good standing at Bryant University is a requirement for participation in all Study Abroad programs.